La Mia Tazza Pili Coffee

 la-mia-tazza-legazpi-rizal-avenue

 When my order arrived, I began sipping my first-ever pili-infused cappuccino.
 While dissecting its flavors, I had half a mind to dig into their glass-cased confections but quickly rejected the tempting idea.
-It was gluttony to eat anything after a hefty breakfast at Jollibee, located right across this shop (it’s how I found La Mia Tazza, actually).
+It was gluttony to eat anything after a hefty breakfast at Jollibee, located right across this shop (it’s how I found La Mia Tazza).

 So, impressions.
 The pili coffee tasted like the standard cappuccinos I’ve tried before, sweet and creamy, but the pili nuts added crunch (and punch) to it.
 Because of the rich texture and subtle notes from the nuts, it was an enjoyable, uniquely Legazpi drink worth trying.